SecuraChain-Official/secura-app/README.md

 # Secura Blockchain Messaging App

-Secura is a decentralized, end-to-end encrypted messaging app built on a Substrate blockchain.
+Secura is a decentralized, end-to-end encrypted messaging app built on a Secura Chain.
 Messages are stored off-chain on IPFS, and only message CIDs and metadata are stored on-chain for privacy and scalability.

 ---